 Voting Information for Students

-Important deadlines to remember: We recommend that students submit requests for PA Mail-In Ballots as soon as possible to ensure that ballots are received as quickly as possible.
+If choosing to vote by mail, we recommend that students submit requests for PA Mail-In Ballots as soon as possible to ensure that ballots are received as quickly as possible.
 Please mail your completed ballot in as soon as you can after receiving it to ensure that your ballot will be received in time.

-Deadline to Request an Absentee Ballot for PA Primary Election
+Deadline to Request an Absentee Ballot for PA Municipal Election

 Deciding where to register and, ultimately, where to vote is a personal choice and one we encourage students to make for themselves.
 However, we do want all students to be informed about their options.